 Retreat 1: February 16 and 17, 2021 (digital)

 Retreat 2: April 27 and 28, 2021 (digital)

 Retreat 3: June 8 and 9, 2021 (digital – TBD)

 Read about our previous fellows here.

-It is free to apply for the fellowship.
-If we are able to run the third retreat in person, travel and accommodation costs will be covered for those needing to travel interstate for the fellowship program.
+It is free to apply for the Fellowship.
+If we are able to run the third retreat in person, expenses including flights and accommodation will be provided.

 Who should apply?

 The program is for reporters, editors, sub-editors, producers, chiefs of staff, media hosts, presenters, news directors and digital editors who have at least five years of media industry experience.